Feeling overwhelmed when writing your content?

 Your copy is about your product, your service, and your company.

 Not quite.
-Good copy speaks to readers.
+Persuasive copy speaks to readers.
 It tells them why your product or service makes them happier, richer, or more productive.

 When you live and breathe your business, you want to share your enthusiasm; and it can be surprisingly hard to focus on your readers.
 The So what? trick helps you focus on what you can do for your readers.
 This trick works in any industry: